3ytasarim/Aytac-Mert/replit.md

 # Overview

 This is a full-stack web application for a dog training academy (Aytaç Mert Köpek Eğitimi Akademisi) built with modern web technologies.
 The application serves as a learning management system where students can enroll in courses, track their progress, and administrators can manage courses, enrollments, and contact requests.
-The system features role-based access control, course management, payment processing through bank transfers, and a responsive design optimized for both desktop and mobile devices.
+The system features role-based access control, course management, custom login/registration system with popup modals, automatic email notifications, and a responsive design optimized for both desktop and mobile devices.

+## Recent Changes (August 19, 2025)

+- Implemented complete user authentication system with popup modals for login and registration
+- Added custom login system with info@aytacmert.com / Administrator admin credentials
+- Created student and admin dashboards with role-based routing
+- Integrated email service using info@aytacmert.com SMTP for welcome emails
+- Added comprehensive privacy policy modal with KVKK compliance
+- Set up admin dashboard with user management, contact handling, and statistics

 # User Preferences